matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 ### Cancelling notifications

-It maybe useful for a future MSC to investigate cancelling notifications if a user's mentioned is removed while [editing events](#impact-on-edits).
-This could be quite difficult as it is unclear if the mentioned user has already receive the notification or not.
+It maybe useful for a future MSC to investigate cancelling notifications if a user's mention is removed while [editing events](#impact-on-edits).
+This could be quite difficult as it is unclear if the mentioned user has already received the notification or not.

 ## Alternatives